 If you like classical design, it won’t help to partner with a decorator who specializes in modern decor.
 When picking out a designer, look at their online portfolio.
 If you feel like you need to see more of their work, head to their studio—they’ll have more work samples there.
 It’s also helpful to pay a visit and see how they work with their team.
 Are they a team player or a bully?
 If they’re ordering people around, chances are they may try to bully you out of your vision rather than listening to your feedback.

 3. Establish a Budget

 Make sure your decorator knows what you’re comfortable with.
 They can work with anything—no budget is too small, no dream too big.
 However, knowing your budget will help them manage your expectations and help you to find a realistic, but equally stunning, middle ground.
 Now is also the time to establish a rough start and finish date, as well as a contract.
 Most decorators will charge a $35–$70 hourly amount on top of purchasing service fees and a possible retainer.
 It may seem like a lot initially, but we promise you’re still saving in the long run.
 Remember, you can manage their involvement throughout the project depending on your budget.

 You are the one who has to live in your home once the redecorating dust settles and the new designers are in place.
 Just because your designer loves a particular rug doesn’t mean you have to feign liking it.
 Speak up!
 While you do need to extend them a level of trust in the big picture, it’s their job to make the room of your dreams, and it shouldn’t hurt their feelings if you disagree.
 Designers also love to hear feedback on what is working and what you love; who doesn’t love a pat on the back?

 5. Ask Pro.com

 Sometimes the hunt is the hardest part, and recommendations from friends will only get you so far.
 When choosing a pro, trust Pro.com!
-We’ll help you find a professional that will help create the room of your dreams.
+We’ll help you hire an interior designer professional that will help create the room of your dreams.